Training Needed for Caregivers

 The result is a significant shortage of registered nurses in rural areas to perform necessary medical procedures on patients sent home with tubes, wound care, IVs, ostomies, and other new devices.

 Imagine you are a Primary Progressive MS patient who has a neurogenic bowel.
 You have decided to get a colostomy for better bowel management.
 Deciding to get a colostomy was a tough decision.
-However, for years, you struggled with a very time-consuming bowel regiment and fear of having “accidents.”
+However, for years, you struggled with a very time-consuming bowel regimen and fear of having “accidents.”
 Surgery has the potential to free you from these struggles.
 So, it is with hopeful expectations that you schedule the colostomy.

-The procedure goes well; however, you have some MS complications from the anesthesia and are unable to care for the ostomy yourself the first few days.
+The procedure goes well; however, you have some MS complications from the anesthesia and are unable to care for the ostomy yourself for the first few days.
 Your insurance does not allow you to have additional time in the hospital for training.
-Your discharge occurs three days post-op as scheduled with a home health referral for follow-up teaching.
+Your discharge occurs three days post-op as scheduled, with a home health referral for follow-up teaching.

-Ten Minute Training Before Discharge
+Ten-Minute Training Before Discharge

 A nurse meets with you and your wife the night before you go home to show you how to take care of your colostomy.
-She has a booklet called “What You Need to Know about Caring for your Colostomy.”
+She has a booklet called “What You Need to Know about Caring for Your Colostomy.”
 She adds that if you have any questions, call the hospital’s number printed on the front.
 She smiles, says, “Have a good night,” and leaves.
 You’re on your own.

 Unfortunately, this is not an exaggeration.
 Scenes like this are happening every day.
 Patients go home with IV lines that allow access directly to the aorta and other major blood vessels through PIC lines and Porta Cath.
 They must access these lines to prevent drops in blood pressure, give medications, or take in nutrition.
 Parents manage their child’s nutritional needs using feeding tubes.
-They calculate calories based on the amount of table food taken by mouth and the total calories needed per day.
+They calculate calories based on the amount of table food taken by mouth and the total calories needed daily.
 The amount left over at the end of the day is given using a tube feeding supplement.

 What is This Tube Supposed to Do?

-Then there are the extra tubes that get used like the ones I do at my house:
+Then there are the extra tubes that get used, like the ones I do at my house:

 • intermittent catheterization